Flaming Sword Bromeliads (Vriesea Bromeliads) Care Indoors, Propagation and Common Problems

 Flaming Sword Bromeliad, Vriesea Bromeliad

-Vriesea Bromeliads Problems
+Vriesea Bromeliads Problems with Solutions

 Dark, soft, drooping, long leaves

-Move the Bromeliad to a brighter spot where it will receive bright light but away from direct sunlight or instal a grow light if the natural lighting is inadequate.
+Inadequate light for Flaming Sword Bromeliads is the cause of dark, soft, drooping, long leaves.
+Move the Bromeliad to a brighter spot where it will receive bright indirect light or instal a grow light if the natural lighting is not enough.
+Check out this post on understanding light for houseplants.

 Brown leaf tips

 Growing a Flaming Sword Bromeliad where the air is too dry will cause it to have brown leaf tips as it prefers humid conditions to thrive.
+To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier or grow the plant in a well-lit bathroom, kitchen, laundry area and other humid areas.
+Check out these techniques on how to raise humidity for houseplants.

 Pale brown patches

 Exposing the Flaming Sword Bromeliad to direct sunlight will cause to have pale brown patches on the leaves.
-Vriesea Bromeliad does not like to be exposed to direct sunlight.
+The Bromeliad does not like to be exposed to direct sunlight.
 Protect it from direct sunlight or move it to a shadier spot.

 You liked it?
 Share on social media.